The .270 WSM

 By Chuck Hawks

 This is the most useful of the WSM line of cartridges.
 Unlike the other WSMs, the .270 does not simply duplicate the ballistics of an existing cartridge.
+The .270 WSM and the .300 WSM are the most successful and popular of the short magnum rifle cartridges and the most widely available in terms of both ammunition and rifles.

 The advertised ballistics of the .270 WSM (Winchester Short Magnum) fall between the ballistics of the standard .270 Win. and the powerful .270 Weatherby Magnum.
 Winchester factory ballistics quote a muzzle velocity of 3275 fps for the .270 WSM shooting a 130 grain Ballistic Silvertip bullet in a 24 inch barrel.
 The muzzle energy of this load is 3,096 ft. lbs., and at 300 yards 1964 ft. lbs. of energy remains.
 Clearly, the .270 WSM will make an exemplary long range cartridge and it is suitable for consideration as an all-around caliber for thin skinned game.